koibots8230/Newbie-Orientation/exercises/DataStructures.md

 String lastYear = FRC_Games.get(2023);
 ```

-Like a dynamic array hashmaps can change in size and are eccesed like a class, here are a few useful methods for hashmaps:
+Like a dynamic array hashmaps can change in size and are accesed like a class, here are a few useful methods for hashmaps:

 |Name|Purpose|
 |---|---|